WeixinWilliamWang/ECE661_project/README.md

 3.  **Real-World Application:** A high-dimensional task constructed from the **MovieLens-25M** dataset, using SVD embeddings for users and movies.

 ## References
-This project builds upon a manuscript currently under review at ICLR and extends it with refined algorithm designs and real-world experiments.
+This project builds upon a manuscript currently under review at ICLR and extends it with refined algorithm designs, real-world experiments, ablation study and wall-clock time evaluation.

 For full algorithmic details, please refer to the project report included in this repository.